-Figure 5-1 provides an illustration of the control and monitoring systems to be installed at WC IW-A No. 001.
+Figure 5-1 provides an illustration of the control and monitoring systems to be installed at [REDACTED] injection wells.

-Figure 5-1 - Typical Injection Well and Injection Skid Flow Schematic
+Figure 5-1 - Typical Injection Well and Injection Skid Flow Schematic determine any need for equipment maintenance or calibration.
+Quarterly reports on the monitoring data will also be submitted.